 Arrange half of the raspberries at the bottom of three serving glasses and divide the mousse between them (photo 7).

-Cover glasses with plastic film and refrigerate for at least two hours, preferably overnight.
+Cover glasses with plastic wrap and refrigerate for at least two hours, preferably overnight.

 Decorate the mousse's top with the remaining fresh raspberries, chocolate shavings, and gold sugar pearls before serving (photo 8).

-- Separate egg whites and egg yolks when they are cold.
+- Separate eggs when they are cold.
 Then put them aside for them to come to room temperature.
 It is essential to use eggs, especially egg yolks, at room temperature to prevent chocolate from seizing.

-- Use top-quality 70% dark cacao chocolate: Scharffen Berger dark chocolate, Valrhona dark chocolate, or Lindt Excellence dark chocolate.
+- Use top-quality chocolate (70% cacao): Scharffen Berger dark chocolate, Valrhona dark chocolate, or Lindt Excellence dark chocolate.

 - Add a pinch of ground cinnamon while folding in egg whites if you prefer.